 Portland, OregonWelcome to Portland!
-You’ll be greeted at the airport and transferred to the hospitality area before boarding the S.S.
+You are greeted at the airport and transferred to the hospitality area before boarding the S.S.
 Legacy in Portland, Oregon.
 Enjoy champagne and hors d’oeuvres before dinner, and afterwards, gather in the Victorian-style main salon for a route talk in preparation for your journey through time.

-Clarkston / Hells CanyonAfter your final upriver locking at the Lower Granite Dam, you’ll dock in Clarkston to delve into the history and culture of the Nez Perce people.
+Clarkston / Hells CanyonAfter your final upriver locking at the Lower Granite Dam, dock in Clarkston to delve into the history and culture of the Nez Perce people.
 Historical sites connected to the Lewis and Clark Expedition abound in this area, including Clark’s first encounter with the Nez Perce in 1805.
-Board a covered jet boat for an invigorating ride into Hells Canyon.
-This free-flowing river, hemmed in by vertical cliffs, cuts its way through North America’s deepest river gorge at 7,993 feet.
+Board a covered speed boat for an invigorating ride into Hells Canyon.
+This free-flowing stretch of the Snake River is hemmed in by vertical cliffs as it cuts its way through North America’s deepest river gorge at 7,993 feet.
 Protected as a National Recreation Area since 1975, Hells Canyon preserves a world of fascinating natural and cultural elements.
 Keep your eyes peeled for bighorn sheep, hawks, and 7,000-year-old Indian petroglyphs.
-This evening marks your return downriver for a vibrant combination of Lewis and Clark history, river lore, and wine.

 Walla Walla, WashingtonA visit to Fort Walla Walla celebrates the “Cradle of Northwest History” with a pioneer village, Living History presentations, museum, and extensive galleries.
 Recognized internationally for its award-winning wines, turn your attention to the vibrant wine making industry that thrives in and around Walla Walla.
-This world-class wine country was shaped by its desert-like conditions, rich volcanic terroir, and controlled river irrigation.
+This world-class wine country was shaped by its distinctive micro-climates, rich volcanic terroir, and abundant river irrigation.
 Enjoy the pride of this appellation with a tour and tasting at one of the region's distinctive wineries.

 The Dalles, OregonIt’s a day of culture at the Maryhill Museum and Columbia Gorge Discovery Center.
 With its eclectic collection of European paintings, Native artifacts, and the Queen of Romania’s personal effects, the museum’s collection is housed in a castle-like chateau situated on a bluff overlooking the Columbia River Gorge.
 The Discovery Center’s interactive exhibits provide a life-sized look into the area’s volcanic upheavals and severe flooding; Ice Age; pioneers and missionaries; and the Lewis and Clark Expedition.
 Take in the magnificent scenery traveling the Sam Hill Highway back to the S.S.
 Legacy.
 Transit The Dalles — another of the eight dams harnessing these mighty rivers.

-AstoriaSituated near the mouth of the Columbia River, you’ll step back in time with a visit to Fort Clatsop and Astoria.
-Fort Clatsop National Monument is a replica of the encampment of the Lewis and Clark Expedition during the winter of 1805-1806.
+AstoriaSituated near the mouth of the Columbia River, Astoria's Fort Clatsop takes you back in time.
+A National Monument on site is a replica of the encampment of the Lewis and Clark Expedition during the winter of 1805-1806.
 The fort was the Corps of Discovery’s last encampment before their return trip east to St. Louis.
 Visit the fascinating Columbia River Maritime Museum and take time to stroll through the quaint Victorian streets of Astoria.
 Enjoy a Farewell Dinner this evening, then relive the week through photos and storytelling hosted by your Legacy Leaders.